MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 Compatibility
 =============

-The compatibility between the different components (Packs, C modules and Libraries) are described in the :ref:`section_vg_releasenotes`.
+The compatibility between the components (Packs, C modules, and Libraries) is described in the :ref:`section_vg_releasenotes`.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free